Devanshk9/Selection-Sort/README.md

 # Selection-Sort
 Selection-Sort Algo. in CPP.
-.Just added it for fun
+Just added it for fun